If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 4. Choose a Theme

-By default, your WordPress installation has a unique theme that looks plain and simple.
-You can keep it and continue with it, but…
+Your WordPress installation has a unique theme that looks plain and simple by default.
+You can keep it and continue, but…

 It might not fit your branding, and your blog design won’t impress first-time visitors.
-And most importantly, you don’t want your blog to look exactly like everyone’s.
+Most importantly, you don’t want your blog to look exactly like everyone else’s.

 So, you’d better opt for a custom theme – free or paid – the most important thing is the ability to tweak and the customization possibility.